top of page

 8. Leverage Testimonials & Press

 Social proof builds trust.
 Ask happy collectors for testimonials or post screenshots of kind messages you receive.
-If you get featured in a blog or local magazine, shout it from the rooftops!
+If you get featured in a blog or local magazine, make sure to share it widely.

 9. Price With Confidence